shanimithani/tweeter/README.md

 # Tweeter Project

 Tweeter is a simple, single-page Twitter clone made during the Lighthouse Labs coding bootcamp.

 You can make tweets and see them in a local feed.
-Trying to give Elon a run for his money. 😂

 Dependencies:
 "body-parser": "^1.15.2",